 It is very important that your doctor check you closely while you are receiving pasireotide.
 This is to make sure that pasireotide is working properly.
 Blood tests, electrocardiogram (ECG), and gallbladder ultrasound may be needed to check your progress.

-pasireotide may raise your blood sugar.
-You should check your blood sugar more often during the first 2 to 3 months you use pasireotide, and then on a regular basis.
+Pasireotide may raise your blood sugar.
+You should check your blood sugar more often during the first 2 to 3 months of using pasireotide, and then on a regular basis.

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a slow, fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.

 Pasireotide may cause gallstones.
 Check with your doctor right away if you have severe stomach pain with nausea and vomiting.